franck01081991/ubuntu-autoinstall/README.en.md

 ## Validation and CI/CD

-- `.github/workflows/build-iso.yml`: renders Autoinstall artefacts for each hardware profile and host, verifies the presence of both `user-data` and `meta-data`, and publishes them as short-lived artefacts.
-No ISO gets built in CI anymore, which keeps runtimes short and avoids storage pressure.
+- `.github/workflows/build-iso.yml`: renders Autoinstall artefacts for each hardware profile and host, and verifies the presence of both `user-data` and `meta-data`.
+No ISO or artefact is published anymore, which keeps runtimes short and avoids storage pressure.
 - `.github/workflows/repository-integrity.yml`: runs `yamllint`, `ansible-lint`,
   `shellcheck`, `markdownlint`, and `trivy fs` (config + secrets) to keep the repository clean and secure.